 So remember the words of Andre Gide, “Everything has been said before, but since nobody listens, we have to keep going back and begin again.

-Reading Nonverbal Communication Signals
+3. Reading The Signs: The Nature of Nonverbal Communication Signals

 “A newcomer to a certain summer resort was surprised to find a group of men gathered on the lawn one evening shouting numbers at each other.
 “Sixteen,” one would yell, and all would laugh.
 “One hundred and thirty-five,” another would say, and all would laugh.
 “Twenty-seven,” a third would say, nearly choking with glee, and all would laugh.
 “Two hundred and three,” shouted someone, and this time everyone fell off his chair howling.
 The laughter continued till some turned blue in the face and had to be pounded to keep them from suffocating.
 Numbers continued to be called thereafter, and laughter, now more subdued, also continued.
 Finally the newcomer spoke to one of the men on the fringes and said, “Pardon me, but tell me what’s going on.”
 ‘Well,” said the other, “this group meets every year at this resort, and night after night we swap stories.
 Naturally, we all know the stories, so we gave them numbers and save time by calling the numbers.”
 The newcomer nodded.
 “I see.
 But tell me this.
 When someone shouted, ‘Two hundred and three,’ everyone laughed particularly loudly.
 Why was that?”
 His informant chuckled.
 “Kohl Well, you see, that one we had never heard before.

 ”The most important thing in communication is hearing what isn’t said.” — Peter F. Drucker